GuruMaps/iOSManual/03-settings.md

 ### Show Bookmark Name

 To display a bookmark name on the map, turn this option on.
-The bookmark view will change and the name of bookmark will appear.
+The bookmark view will change and the name of the bookmark will appear.
 The bookmark name can be changed to your preference:

 <img src="/assets/bookmark_name_2.png" width="375" height="189" />